nimit3/intact-challenge/README.md

 For running this code in your machine, you only need to follow given below basic steps. step 1 - import his code.

+step 2 - run the command "npm install -g protractor" (if protractor is not installed globally in your machine)

-step 2 - run the command "npm install" so all the dependancy can be downloaded.
+step 3 - run the command "npm install" so all the dependancy can be downloaded.

-step 3 - run the command "protractor conf.js".
+step 4 - run the command "protractor conf.js" to see the automation.